School term dates

 Half-terms vary.
 The Autumn term half-term in some schools, particularly boarding schools, is now two weeks long, others still have the traditional one week.

 Other half-terms during the year usually last between 4 and 7 days.
 Boarding schools tend to have a slightly longer break.

 Half-term is not a universal date across the country or even from school to school.
 Therefore, beware if you have children at different schools and systems half-term could consistently cover between one to three weeks.

 In the Southern Hemisphere, the school year runs from the end of January to December, give or take a few days either way.

 Autumn: March – May

-Term 1 starts at the end of January or early February and ends in March/ April (again dependent on Easter)
+- Term 1 starts at the end of January or early February and ends in March/ April (again, the date is dependent on Easter)

-Queensland (usually classed as an Eastern State but in this case is not) is two hours ahead of Western Australia and does not have Summer Time so ends up being 1 hour ahead during WA Summer Time.
+Queensland is usually classed as an Eastern State, but in this case, is not, is two hours ahead of Western Australia and does not have Australian Summer Time.
+Queensland therefore ends up being just 1 hour ahead of WA during the summer.

-Just to confuse things a little more, Adelaide and Darwin aka Southern Australia and the Northern Territory are 1.30 hour ahead of WA'swinter and 1/2 hour ahead during the summer. (!)
+To confuse things a little more, Adelaide and Darwin aka Southern Australia and the Northern Territory, are 1.30 hour ahead of WA in the winter but only ½ and hour ahead during the summer!